 Mixed fractions and parentheses

 Mixed Fraction: This button allows you to insert a mixed fraction.
 Like 1 and 1/3.

 Used in logarithms for changing the base fraction.
 We’re not even going to pretend to know much about logarithms, so here’s someone much cleverer.

 Recall the number last in the memory and displays it.

 Left and Right Parentheses: Otherwise known as brackets.
 These are for prioritising equations.
 For example (2+6)x3 is 24 but 2+(6×3) is 20.

 Sine, Cosine and Tangent: All used in trigonometry.
 They are used to establish a number from an angle, in a right angled triangle.
 To work out a SIN/COS/TAN you need to know the hypotenuse, opposite and adjacent.

 Sine, Cosine and Tangent are opposite corners of the triangle.
 To find the number out divide the length of one side by another side.
 So for COSINE divide the Adjacent and the Hypotenuse.

-ENG = Engineering Units– Change the number in the display to engineering notation instead of decimal
+Engineering Units: Change the number in the display to engineering notation instead of decimal.

-And there you go… I think… the most common buttons on a calculator.
+And there you go… The most common buttons on a calculator explained for you!
+Inspiring, eh?
 Let’s all go away and do a bit of trigonometry, just because we can!